-If you are staying in a nice private pool villa in Ubud, you might even have a complimentary motorbike for use!
+If you are staying in a luxury private pool villa in Ubud, you might even have a complimentary motorbike for use!

-However, foreigners getting hurt on motorbikes are incredibly common in Bali.
+However, foreigners getting hurt on motorbikes is incredibly common in Bali.
 Don’t rent a motorbike unless you are confident in driving one!

 If you prefer extra comfort and money isn’t an issue, then consider hiring a driver for a day.
 Surprisingly, this option is not too expensive, especially if you are traveling with friends or can find others to share the transport with.